grycap/toscarizer/README.md

 It has also the option to prepare the OSCAR clusters to be elastic, use the `--elastic` option setting the maximum number of nodes to set.
+This option has a limitation: the WNs of the cluster must have the same features.

 ```sh
 toscarizer tosca --application_dir app --optimal --elastic 10